JetBrains-Research/lca-baselines/bug_localization/README.md

 ## 🤗 Dataset

-All the data is stored in [HuggingFace 🤗](JetBrains-Research/lca-bug-localization).
+All the data is stored in [HuggingFace 🤗](icmlbenchname/bug-localization).
 It contains:

 * A **dataset** with the bug localization data (issue description, SHA of the repo in initial state, and SHA of the repo after fixing the issue).
 You can access the data using the [datasets](https://huggingface.co/docs/datasets/en/index) library:
     ```python3
     from datasets import load_dataset

-    # Select a configuration from ["py", "java", "kt", "mixed"]
+    # Select a configuration from ["py", "java", "kt"]
     configuration = "py"
     # Select a split from ["dev", "train", "test"]
     split = "dev"
     # Load data
-    dataset = load_dataset("JetBrains-Research/lca-bug-localization", configuration, split=split)
+    dataset = load_dataset("icmlbenchname/bug-localization", configuration, split=split)
     ```
     ...where the labels are:\
     `dev` — all the collected data;\